Zabrze: Early history

 Biskupice, which is now a subdivision of Zabrze, was first mentioned in 1243 as Biscupici dicitur cirka Bitom.
 Zabrze (or Old Zabrze) was mentioned in 1295–1305 as Sadbre sive Cunczindorf (German for Konrad/Kunze's village; sive = "or").
 According to historical sources, mining in Zabrze dates back to the 13th century.
 The present-day districts of Mikulczyce and Rokitnica were locations of motte-and-bailey castles from the 13th-15th century, which are now archaeological sites.
 In the 1970s, archaeologists discovered an Epipalaeolithic flintwork and flint tools from the Mesolithic at the Mikulczyce archaeological site.
 In the Late Middle Ages, the local Silesian Piast dukes invited German settlers into the territory, resulting in increasing German settlement.
 The settlement was part of the Silesian duchies of fragmented Poland.
 Zabrze became part of the Habsburg monarchy in 1526.
 In 1645, along with the Duchy of Opole, Zabrze returned to Polish rule under the House of Vasa, in 1666 it fell back to the Habsburgs, and was later annexed by the Kingdom of Prussia during the Silesian Wars.
 In 1774, the Dorotheendorf settlement was founded.

+Industrial growth

 In 1791, a coking coal seam was discovered in Zabrze, and then its first coking coal mine was opened.
 In the 19th century, new coal mines, steelworks, factories and a power plant were created.
 A road connecting Gliwice and Chorzów and a railway connecting Opole and Świętochłowice were led through Zabrze.

-Early 20th century